Accounting Industry Trends

 1. Process Accounts Payable Invoices ASAP

-Not having all the accounts payable invoices on the system on time can also make it difficult for SMEs to understand their real outgoings and financial commitments.
+Not having all the accounts payable invoices on time can make it difficult for SMEs to understand their real outgoings and financial commitments.
 It makes it tough to project cash flow and turns budgeting and forecasting more into guesswork.

 Business owners not on top of their invoices may also be forced to juggle money around when hit by an unexpected debt when a credit controller calls chasing for payment for an invoice that is not even on the system yet or has been lost.

 Given these realities, vendor invoices are an opportunity for good accounting practices.
-Yet many business owners resort to tossing invoices in a wire basket on the corner of their desk.
-This is a task that can be performed more effectively by using new online accounting tools.
+Yet many business owners resort to tossing invoices in a wire basket on the corner of their desks.
+This task can be performed more effectively by using new online accounting tools.

-These accounting tools enable SMEs to have a real-time snapshot of what they owe.
-They don’t have to wait until they or their accounts clerk has eventually entered everything on the system.
+These accounting tools give SMEs a real-time snapshot of what they owe.
+They don’t have to wait until they or their accounts clerk has eventually entered everything into the system.

 Using the most current software, vendors send their invoices directly to the application for processing.
 Any invoices that you receive by mail can be instantly uploaded.
 Expense receipts can be uploaded as well.